karanlyons/chump/docs/index.rst

 		u'tugboat', u'none', u'incoming', u'intermission', u'cosmic',
 		u'persistent', u'mechanical', u'climb'], was 'this is not a sound'

-All parameters are exposed as attributes in the :class:`~chump.PushoverMessage`, so you can change them later.
+All parameters are exposed as attributes in the :class:`~chump.Message`, so you can change them later.